ljk233/Cookbook/Cards/0033_contingency_table.md

 Return the result of a chi-square test for no association.

-Note, `Table2x2` does have a method for this, but it returns a `Bunch`, a rather niche object that needs to be printed to the standard output.
+Note, `Table2x2` does have a method for this, but it returns a `Bunch`, a rather odd object that needs to be printed to the standard output.

 ```python
 st.chi2_contingency(xtab, correction=False)
 ```

-Return the result Fisher’s exact test.
+Return the result of Fisher’s exact test.

 ```python
 st.fisher_exact(xtab)
 ```

+## References

+- *Medical statistics* (M249, 2007)